 Kaleyra offers email API service, a channel through which customers can send emails to a specific recipient or to multiple recipients at once, along with attachments.

-In order to enable email channel for your account, contact your Kaleyra Account Manager or reach out [email protected] for activation.
+In order to enable email channel for your account, contact your Kaleyra Account Manager or the support team, see: support.
 Share the domain name (from email addresses) from which the Email has to be sent.
 The domain is then whitelisted by the Kaleyra team and the Email service is enabled from then on.

 The different services that email API offers are:

 - Send single email

 - Send bulk email